For questions concerning nursing admissions contact:

 Director of Nursing Admissions, Recruitment and Community Engagement

-Students who have technical difficulty with the application should contact the CCAC
+Application Assistance: Students experiencing technical difficulty with the application should contact the

-Students interested in applying must meet all admission criteria by the deadline of the application period for which they are applying.
-All transcripts, exams scores, etc. must be on file with the CCAC registration office by that same deadline.
+Students interested in applying must be accepted to the general college and have a student ID number.
+All applicants must meet all admission criteria by the deadline of the application period for which they are applying.
+Transcripts, exams scores, etc. must be on file with the CCAC registration office by that same deadline.

 Students admitted into the program are admitted tentatively.
 Admission to the program is not fully granted until students pass a criminal background check, drug testing, a physical and other clinical requirements.
 The Nursing department cannot pre-review any charges.